spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/cart-feature-walkthrough/calculation-3-0.md

 ---
 title:  Calculation 3.0
 last_updated: Aug 12, 2021
 description: The Calculation module is used to calculate the cart totals displayed in the cart/checkout or when the order is placed.
-The article describes its workflow.
+The document describes its workflow.
 template: concept-topic-template
 ---